Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 hierarchical security policies will be automatically enrolled into Cloud Armor Enterprise if not already enrolled.

-Use of this API to modify firewall policies is deprecated.
-Use firewallPolicies.addAssociation instead if possible.
+Use this API to modify Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to modify firewall policies.
+This usage is now disabled for most organizations.
+Use firewallPolicies.addAssociation instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.addAssociation({ securityPolicy: "securityPolicy",  });

 /*
 Inserts a rule into a security policy.

+Use this API to modify Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to modify firewall policies.
+This usage is now disabled for most organizations.
+Use firewallPolicies.addRule instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.addRule({ securityPolicy: "securityPolicy",  });

 /*
 Copies rules to the specified security policy.

-Use of this API to modify firewall policies is deprecated.
-Use firewallPolicies.copyRules instead.
+Use this API to modify Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to modify firewall policies.
+This usage is now disabled for most organizations.
+Use firewallPolicies.cloneRules instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.copyRules({ securityPolicy: "securityPolicy",  });

 /*
 Deletes the specified policy.

-Use of this API to remove firewall policies is deprecated.
+Use this API to remove Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to remove firewall policies.
+This usage is now disabled for most organizations.
 Use firewallPolicies.delete instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.delete({ securityPolicy: "securityPolicy",  });

 /*
 List all of the ordered rules present in a single specified policy.

-Use of this API to read firewall policies is deprecated.
+Use this API to read Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to read firewall policies.
+This usage is now disabled for most organizations.
 Use firewallPolicies.get instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.get({ securityPolicy: "securityPolicy",  });

 /*
 Gets an association with the specified name.

-Use of this API to read firewall policies is deprecated.
-Use firewallPolicies.getAssociation instead if possible.
+Use this API to read Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to read firewall policies.
+This usage is now disabled for most organizations.
+Use firewallPolicies.getAssociation instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.getAssociation({ securityPolicy: "securityPolicy",  });

 /*
 Gets a rule at the specified priority.

-Use of this API to read firewall policies is deprecated.
+Use this API to read Cloud Armor policies.
+Previously, alpha and beta versions of this API were used to read firewall policies.
+This usage is now disabled for most organizations.
 Use firewallPolicies.getRule instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.getRule({ securityPolicy: "securityPolicy",  });